ev3dev/ev3dev.github.io/docs/tutorials/using-docker-to-cross-compile.md

 Let's break down the command:

 * `run` means we are running a new container.
-* `--rm` mean to throw away the container when we are done.
+* `--rm` indicates that we want to throw away the container when we are done.
   If you don't do this, docker saves a new container from each `run` command, which takes up space on your hard drive.
 * `-it` is two options, it means "interactive" and "tty".
 This will let us use the command prompt inside of the container.
-* `-v <host-path>:<container-path>` let's us use a directory from our host computer inside of the container.
+* `-v <host-path>:<container-path>` lets us use a directory from our host computer inside of the container.
 Remember, on Windows, this won't work unless you have explicitly turned on the option in the Docker Control Panel.
 * `ev3cc` is the name of the docker image we are using.